explosion/catalogue/README.md

 # catalogue: Super lightweight function registries for your library

-Catalogue is a tiny, zero-dependencies library that makes it easy to **add function (or object) registries** to your code.
+`catalogue` is a tiny, zero-dependencies library that makes it easy to **add function (or object) registries** to your code.
 Function registries are helpful when you have objects that need to be both easily serializable and fully customizable.
 Instead of passing a function into your object, you pass in an